Sticky Posts in WordPress: Complete Guide for Beginners

 The old post is sticky

-3.2 Alternative Plugins
+3.2 Alternative Plugin

 To install the plugin, navigate to Plugins → Add New section of your WordPress dashboard.
-Search for Sticky Menu & Sticky Header plugin and install and activate it.
-It is effortless to use the plugin, and it’s all done in the widgets section of WordPress.
+Search for the Sticky Menu & Sticky Header plugin and install and activate it.

 Sticky Menu & Sticky Header